sebastianden/aws_lambda_sklearn/README.md

     <br>
 </div>

-Under "Function code" click the "Action" drop-down and choose "Upload a .zip file".
+Under "Function code" click the "Actions" drop-down and choose "Upload a .zip file".

 <div align="center">
 	<img width=800 src="images/function2.PNG" alt="function2">
     <br>
 </div>

-Upload the `.zip`file containing "lambda_function.py" and model.joblib".
+Upload the `.zip` file containing "lambda_function.py" and "model.joblib".

 You can test the function by creating a Test.
 Go to Test > Configure Events > Create new test event.
 Provide a test name and the following body:
 ```JSON